CDCgov/data-exchange-api-examples/tus-clients/browser-multi-files/readme.md

 ## Browser Auth with SAMS, and Upload to API

+Multiple files can be selected to be uploaded.

 ### Prerequisites

 - add a file env.js at root, see example: env_example.js